Sitecore/Sitecore-Migration-Game/README.md

 > This will start the Azure Table Storage emulator and the development server at the same time.
 You can now run the application locally.

-5. If this is the first time running the above command, you will need to create the table in Azure Table Storage manually.
+5. If this is the first time running the above command, you will need to create the table in Azure Table Storage manually (after you've run step 4).
 You can do this by connecting to the local emulator using Azure Storage Explorer.
 You can download Azure Storage Explorer here: https://azure.microsoft.com/en-us/features/storage-explorer/
+6. Once you have downloaded Azure Storage Explorer, install it, and then open the tool.
+7. Along the left side of the tool is the "Explorer", you should see an option for "Emulator & Attached" which you should expand.
+8. You should then see an option for "Emulator - Default Ports" which you should expand.
+9. You should then see an option for "Tables", which you should right click on and select "Create Table".
+10. Enter the name of the table as `Urls` and click "Create".
+11. You should now see the table in the list of tables and now be able to run the application locally.
+Navigate to your website in the browser (ie. http://localhost:3000).

 ### Running Cypress Tests